andres-erbsen/dename-writeup/dename.md

 compared to non-cryptographic databases, but 750 million profile changes per month is unlikely to become a limiting factor in any realistic deployment scenario.
-Our implementation also detects and reports various kinds of deviations from the specified protocol by other servers even if ignoring them would be completely harmless -- this is intended to assist with debugging and validation of possible other implementations.
+Our implementation also detects and reports various kinds of deviations from the specified protocol by other servers, even if ignoring them would be completely harmless -- this is intended to assist with debugging and validation of possible other implementations.